jusdata/Power-BI-Dash-/README.md

    - <img width="439" height="376" alt="image" src="https://github.com/user-attachments/assets/290db8fc-3d48-4c2b-a41e-c5dc1bb70812" />,  <img width="439" height="376" alt="image" src="https://github.com/user-attachments/assets/5c7762ab-6d4a-4a4a-9c89-2faed863563a" />

 4. *Flood Control Projects Watch - Investigative Dashboard*
-   - Key Insights:
+   -  _Note: 2025 data is partial and does not represent the full year._

-     *Note: 2025 data is partial and does not represent the full year.*
+_Key Insights_

 • Flood Control Projects dominate the budget

 FCPs took the lion share of DPWH’s budget, commanding 95% or ₱ 705B.
 These projects surged in 2022–2024, averaging around 3,000 projects per year.
 There’s also a notable improvement in the average turnaround time, which now averages 244 days (8–10 months) from 2018–2025.
 However, this should be interpreted with caution due to the large number of projects with missing actual completion dates.